Welcome to The Australasian Mastocytosis Society’s Website

-The Australasian Mastocytosis Society (TAMS) has been created as an advocacy, education and support body for those throughout Australasia who suffer from or care for those with a Mast Cell Activation Disorder (MCAD) including Systemic Mastocytosis, Cutaneous Mastocytosis, Mast Cell Activation Syndrome (MCAS).
+The Australasian Mastocytosis Society (TAMS) was created in 2011 as an advocacy, education and support body for those throughout Australasia who suffer from or care for those with a Mast Cell Activation Disorder (MCAD) including Systemic Mastocytosis, Cutaneous Mastocytosis, Mast Cell Activation Syndrome (MCAS).
 TAMS has been established due to the overwhelming need for sufferers and their supporters to find a local voice and active support network.

-TAMS is an independent ‘not for profit’ incorporated organisation with a committed and functional committee of individuals from Sydney (New South Wales), Wellington NZ, Melbourne (Victoria), Tasmania and Seattle USA – all of whom are sufferers or carers, ensuring your needs will be met.
+TAMS is an independent ‘not for profit’ incorporated organisation with a committed and functional committee of individuals from Sydney (New South Wales), Melbourne (Victoria), Perth (WA), Brisbane (Queensland) and Seattle USA – all of whom are sufferers or carers, ensuring your needs will be met.

 In April 2012, TAMS hosted the first official mastocytosis conference to be held in Australia.
 It featured many speakers and workshops dealing with MCAD as well as providing delegates the opportunity to meet others in a relaxed and friendly environment.
 At this conference, support group networks and firm pathways established.